 We build outdoor classrooms…

-at schools to give our teachers a tactile learning environment where they can integrate education and the outdoors.
-It’s a space where geography, science, biology and economics can be brought to life in a biologically diverse environment.
+at schools to give our teachers and community members a tactile learning environment where they can integrate food re-education in the outdoors.
+It’s a space where geography, science, biology, economics and food consciousness can be brought to life in a biologically diverse environment.

 Around the classroom, we design, install and manage sustainable permaculture gardens, complete with fruit bearing trees, indigenous gardens and spaces for children to feel safe in.